praveendecode/YouTube-Data-Harvesting-Warehousing/README.md

   - Harvest YouTube channel data using the YouTube API by providing a 'Channel ID'.

-  - Store channel data in MongoDB Atlas as documents.
+  - Store channel data in MongoDB Atlas as documents

   - Convert MongoDB data into SQL records for data analysis.